 Simon has spent 16 years in the industry working across the likes of E.on, Bikeability, the Body Shop and Penguin.
 A co-founder of Superfantastic, Simon’s focus is brand design, design for print and illustration.
-He’s seen his book jacket design for John Le Carré’s latest spy novel, Our Kind of Traitor published by Penguin.
-He’s also designed the new food and wine menus for Jamie Oliver’s Fifteen London Restaurant and Trattoria as well as creating the identity and packaging for benugo Cafe Deli, the identity for ‘A Big Night Out with Jamie’, the annual fundraising event that supports the Jamie Oliver Foundation and The Big Feastival another charitable event that brings together great food from top restauranteurs and live music.
+He’s seen his book jacket design for John Le Carré’s spy novel, Our Kind of Traitor published by Penguin.
+He’s also designed the menus for Jamie’s Italian restaurants, the identity for ‘A Big Night Out with Jamie’, the annual fundraising event that supports The Jamie Oliver Food Foundation and The Big Feastival another charitable event that brings together great food from top restauranteurs and live music.
 The things that inspire Simon are typography, screen printing and letterpress.

 One of Superfantastic’s co-founders, James is responsible for all things creative, digital and strategic.
 He looks after our online team and specialises in creating intuitive, bespoke and engaging websites that are both fabulous and functional – making sure our clients always come back for more.
 Having been in the design sector for over 11 years he has worked across many brands, including Jamie Oliver – most recently driving the creative for Save with Jamie and Jamie’s Comfort Food – Jamie’s Italian, Jamie Oliver’s Fifteen, Bikeability (DfT) and Fresh One Productions.
 His passion for all things design and his love of music almost borders on the obsessive, but in a nice way!

 Gillian moved from client side to the agency world 6 years ago and is one of the Superfantastic co-founders.
 Her client side role was Marketing Director at STA Travel where she was responsible for all areas of the marketing mix together with people & culture.
 Her background positions her perfectly for developing Superfantastic’s client relationships and working across branding and marketing projects.
 Projects have included youth research for Busabout, tone of voice for Explore, brand development for Inghams, design development for Jamie Oliver’s Fifteen and Barbecoa and online and offline advertising campaigns for Tourism NT and The RMS St Helena.
 She’s inspired by beautiful design and packaging, clever brand initiatives, interior design and sumptuous dinner parties.